strugee/lazymention/README.md

 The `storage` and `domains` options are required.
 If you don't want to use a whitelist you can set `domains` to `[]`, but you're _strongly_ discouraged from doing so because of the security implications.
 In fact, the reason you have to set this manually is to make sure you know what you're doing.

+## Using the API

+There's exactly one API endpoint, `/jobs/submit`.
+To trigger lazymention, POST to this endpoint with a JSON payload in the body.
+The JSON should contain a `url` key whose value is the URL to crawl.

+If everything goes well, you'll get back 202 Accepted.
+If something went wrong, you'll get back 400 Bad Request, unless the domain of the URL you provided isn't in the whitelist in which case you'll get 403 Forbidden.

+In the future the reponse will contain a URL that lets you check the status of your job, but in the meantime all you get back is a lame 2xx status code.

 ## Author

 AJ Jordan <alex@strugee.net>